travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2018-07-25 {#20180725}

+🛑  Input field `HotelSettingsInput.group` changed type from `String` to `ID`

+🛑  Input field `HotelSettingsInput.client` changed type from `String` to `ID`

+✅  Input field `HotelSettingsInput.client` description changed from `This field is occurs only if the authorization header is of the type JWT..
+It is used to change the user that has been set by default in the preload.` to `Client name, this field is occurs only if the authorization header is of the type JWT..
+It is used to change the user that has been set by default in the preload.`

+✅  Input field `clientTokens` was added to input object type `HotelSettingsInput`

 ## 2018-07-16 {#20180716}

 🛑  Input field `organizations` was removed from input object type `StatsFilterInput`